-The Nikon D7200 and the Sony Alpha A6300 are two enthusiast cameras that were officially introduced, respectively, in March 2015 and February 2016.
+The Nikon D7200 and the Sony Alpha A6300 are two enthusiast cameras that were revealed to the public, respectively, in March 2015 and February 2016.
 The D7200 is a DSLR, while the A6300 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably smaller (45 percent) than the Nikon D7200.
 Moreover, the A6300 is substantially lighter (47 percent) than the D7200.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D7200) and the Sony E-Mount Lens Catalog (A6300).
 Mirrorless cameras, such as the A6300, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.